hypersign-protocol/job/README.md

 The key of Map should be `userDID`;

-When you call `/fetch` api, it should return list of all objects.
+When you call GET `/user` api, it should return list of all objects.

 ### Part 2: Implement Hypersign auth